 The main benefit of having surgery is that it usually improves or completely removes the distortion in your vision.
 Most people notice this improvement in the first month following surgery.

-Seventy-five per cent of people who have surgery to remove an epiretinal membrane also have an improvement in their level of vision (how much of the letter chart they are able read).
+Approximately, 80 percent of people who have surgery to remove an epiretinal membrane also have an improvement in their level of vision (how much of the letter chart they can read).

 It can take about two to three months after surgery for the extent of this improvement to be seen, although your vision may continue to get better for up to 6-12 months before the final level of vision is known.